VanAndelInstitute/virtual-slide-viewer-backend/README.md

 # Backend for Virtual Slide Viewer
 The VSV backend is implemented as an AWS Serverless application.
-It mounts an EFS share with SVS files into a Lambda function and handles API Gateway requests for DeepZoom tiles by using [OpenSlide Python](https://openslide.org/api/python/) to fetch TIFF tiles and [Pillow-SIMD](https://github.com/uploadcare/pillow-simd) to shrink tiles as needed.
+It mounts an EFS share with SVS files into a Lambda function and handles API Gateway requests for [IIIF](https://iiif.io/api/image/3.0/) tiles by using [OpenSlide Python](https://openslide.org/api/python/) to fetch TIFF tiles and [Pillow-SIMD](https://github.com/uploadcare/pillow-simd) to shrink tiles as needed.

 ## Build and deploy